ICJIA/icjia-accessibility-portal/content/faqs.md

 - Attend accessibility training sessions

 **The key takeaway:** You don't have to read everything on this site to understand the requirements.
 Pick the format that works best for you.

-### What is WCAG?

-WCAG stands for Web Content Accessibility Guidelines.
-These are international standards developed by the World Wide Web Consortium (W3C) that explain how to make digital content accessible.
-WCAG is organized around four principles (POUR):

-- **Perceivable** — Information must be presentable in ways users can perceive
-- **Operable** — Interface components must be operable by all users
-- **Understandable** — Information and operation must be understandable
-- **Robust** — Content must work with current and future technologies

-**Learn more:** <a href="https://www.w3.org/WAI/standards-guidelines/wcag/" target="_blank" rel="noopener noreferrer">https://www.w3.org/WAI/standards-guidelines/wcag/</a>

-### What does "WCAG 2.1 Level AA" mean?

-WCAG has three conformance levels:

-- **Level A** — Minimum accessibility (must meet)
-- **Level AA** — Standard accessibility (should meet) ← _Required for Illinois_
-- **Level AAA** — Enhanced accessibility (may meet where feasible)

-Illinois requires Level AA conformance, which includes all Level A and Level AA success criteria.

 ---